 - The deadline to submit information through the placement site is June 22, 2021.

-- Your recommended placement will be available in the online system on July 16, 2021.
+- Your recommended placement will be emailed to you on July 16, 2021.

-- The deadline to confirm your placement decision via the placement site is July 23, 2021.
+- The deadline to request a different placement is July 23, 2021.

 What if I have additional questions?